 English Concentration, Arts and Sciences, A.A.

-This option is designed for those students who are planning to transfer to a four-year degree program with a major in English or related fields.
+The English Concentration program is designed for those students who are planning to transfer to a four-year degree program with a major in English or related fields.

 • View the English Fact Sheet.